MatrixManAtYrService/lifecycle-snapshots/README.md

 #### Versioned

-Also in [CMakeLists.txt](CMakeLists.txt] there is some code that will grab the current git sha1 and insert it into [commonInclude/version.h](commonInclude/version.h) along with the version number, which is currently hard-coded into [CMakeLists.txt](CMakeLists.txt).
+Also in [CMakeLists.txt](CMakeLists.txt) there is some code that will grab the current git sha1 and insert it into [commonInclude/version.h](commonInclude/version.h) along with the version number, which is currently hard-coded into [CMakeLists.txt](CMakeLists.txt).
 If your version numbers come from an automated build system, you can easily supply these to CMake and have them used by `--version` instead.

 #### Installable